antiless/cleanclip-vuepress/src/docs/hot/Clipboard Managers: A Must-Have for Every Mac User.md

 # Clipboard Managers: A Must-Have for Every Mac User

 Listen up, folks.
 I've got something important to share with you all today.
-It's about **clipboard managers** - those handy little utilities that save everything you copy or cut to an easy-to-access history.
+It's about **clipboard managers** - those handy little utilities that save everything you copied or cut to an easy-to-access history.

 Now I know what you're thinking: _"Clipboard managers?
 Those are for, like, mega nerds🤓️ and productivity geeks😎!"_